Ecumenism: Modern ecumenical movement

 The contemporary ecumenical movement gained speed through the 1910 Edinburgh Missionary Conference.
 However this conference would not have been possible without the pioneering ecumenical work of the Christian youth movements: the Young Men's Christian Association (founded 1844), the Young Women's Christian Association (founded 1855), the World Student Christian Federation (founded 1895), and the Federal Council of Churches (founded 1908), predecessor to today's National Council of Churches USA.
 Led by Methodist layman John R. Mott (former YMCA staff and in 1910 the General Secretary of WSCF), the World Mission conference marked the largest Protestant gathering to that time, with the express purposes of working across denominational lines for the sake of world missions.
 After the First World War further developments were the "Faith and Order" movement led by Charles Henry Brent, and the "Life and Work" movement led by Nathan Soderblom.
 In the 1930s, the tradition of an annual World Communion Sunday to celebrate ecumenical ties was established in the Presbyterian Church and was subsequently adopted by several other denominations.
+In this era, in 1886, the International Order of the King's Daughters and Sons was founded through which Christians belonging to various denominations undertook service work for the poor together as members of an ecumenical fraternal order.

 After World War II, which had brought much devastation to many people, the church became a source of hope to those in need.
 In 1948, the first meeting of the World Council of Churches took place.
 Despite the fact that the meeting had been postponed due to World War II, the council took place in Amsterdam with the theme of "Man's Disorder and God's Design".
 The focus of the church and the council following the gathering was on the damage created by the Second World War.
 The council and the movement went forward to continue the efforts of unifying the church globally in the mission of helping all those in need, whether physical, emotional, or spiritual.
-The movement led to an understanding amongst the churches that, despite difference, they could join together to be an element of great change, hope, and peace in the world.
+The movement led to an understanding amongst the churches that, despite difference, they could join to be an element of great change, hope, and peace in the world.
 More importantly, the council and the movement lead to not only wider ecumenism but to the forming of councils amongst the denominations that connected churches across continental lines.
 Today, the World Council of Churches sees its role as sharing "the legacy of the one ecumenical movement and the responsibility to keep it alive" and acting "as a trustee for the inner coherence of the movement".
 Some scholars, such as Antoaneta Sabău, think that "the features that ecumenism may display today could testify against the idea of a diminished interest in ecumenical matters, and rather for the fact that essential concepts of ecumenism have already become integrative parts of contemporary theologies."